-- our workforce is our most important resource - unsuitable individuals sometimes seek out opportunities via employment or volunteering to have contact with children in order to harm them - some groups face unfair discrimination in the workplace

-• children, young people and families benefit from our efforts to recruit and select a skilled and committed workforce from a diverse range of backgrounds

-• new staff and volunteers cannot perform their role effectively unless they are inducted properly and receive ongoing support and supervision.
+- Our workforce is our most important resource - Unsuitable individuals sometimes seek out opportunities via employment or volunteering to have contact with children in order to harm them - Some groups face unfair discrimination in the workplace - Children, young people and families benefit from our efforts to recruit and select a skilled and committed workforce from a diverse range of backgrounds - New staff and volunteers cannot perform their role effectively unless they are inducted properly and receive ongoing support and supervision

-Legal framework
+Legal framework:

-• Safeguarding Vulnerable Groups Act 2006,
+- · Safeguarding Vulnerable Groups Act 2006,

 - Protection of Freedoms Act 2012,

 - Rehabilitation of Offenders Act 2013,

 - Part V of Police Act 1997

 - Equality Act 2010.

-- Working Together to Safeguard Children 2018
+- Working Together to Safeguard Children 2020

-- Keeping Children Safe in Education 2018
+- Keeping Children Safe in Education 2020

-Pre interview
+9.3 Pre-interview

-- All roles require a well defined job description and person specification using a standardized template that identifies key responsibilities, tasks and expected behaviours.
+- All roles require a well-defined job description and person specification using a standardized template that identifies key responsibilities, tasks and expected behaviors.
 All job descriptions and person specifications contain a safeguarding clause - All roles will be advertised in a range of places, including social media.
-The template full length advert will contain the following statement 'BF Adventure is committed to safeguarding children and the successful applicant will be required to provide an enhanced DBS disclosure' - The following dates should be clear on all adverts: - Application deadline - \circ $\;$ Interview date (candidate to be provided at least 1 weeks' notice if they are to be invited to interview) - Start date - All applicants must complete the standard BF Adventure application form.
-The application form will elicit information about an applicant's past and a self-disclosure about any criminal record. - BF Adventure will not accept a CV without an application form - The shortlisting process will involve 3 people, 2 of which need to be managers.
+The template full length advert will contain the following statement 'BF Adventure is committed to safeguarding children and the successful applicant will be required to provide an enhanced DBS disclosure' - The following dates should be clear on all adverts: - o Application deadline - o Interview date (candidate to be provided at least 1 weeks' notice if they are to be invited to interview) - o Start date - All applicants must complete the standard BF Adventure application form.
+The application form will elicit information about an applicant's past and a selfdisclosure about any criminal record - BF Adventure will not accept a CV without an application form - The shortlisting process will involve 3 people, 1 of whom will be trained to Level 3 Safeguarding and have attended Safer Recruitment training.
 Shortlisting applications will happen independently and recorded on appropriate documentation.
 Candidates will be scored against specific criteria identified through the job description and person specification.
-Any discrepancies, gaps in the application or inconsistencies will be scrutinized. - Trustees are not required to complete a formal application
+Any discrepancies, gaps in the application or inconsistencies will be scrutinized - Trustees are not required to complete a formal application